guidotorresmx/guidotorresmx.github.io/source/_posts/deploying-with-github-actions.md

 ![AWS S3 Bucket creation](bucket.png)
 ![AWS S3 Bucket options](bucket-options.png)

-## Step 5: Setup Bucket for S3 static website hosting
+## Step 5: Buckets and S3 static website hosting
 After creating the bucket, select it and go to __properties__, the navigate to the bottom of the site until the __static website hosting__ section shows up.
 Edit it and update the fields with the same info showed in the next image:

 ![AWS S3 Bucket template](bucket-template.png)

-and navigate to translate
+## Step 6: Bucket vs public access

+Once

 # Wrapping up
 Once everything is done, you could upload a simple index.html file to your bucket and view it rendered when visiting the site of your bucket.
 This is nice, but we are far from done and ~~I'm falling asleep~~ I don't want you to get you overwhelmed, so this walkthrough will become a series of 4 parts 🤷‍♂️💁.